sshort1996/Silica/README.md

 `obs edit <filename>` is used to edit a previously existing note in the current working directory.
 This option uses the `readline` tool to give auto-complete suggestions for the file paths in the target directory.
 ![edit](static/edit.png)

+The TUI is launched simply by `silica`, navigation is done using vim-style 'hjkl' keybindings, 'n/N' for scrolling through data, 'enter' to select an option, and 'q' to exit.

 ## Features in progress
  - Add obsidian links between notes in the same repo
  - Add a backup option to push repositories notes to git, use the correct git profile for work vs personal repositories